- Was the U-turn legal?

 Claiming Compensation After a U-Turn Accident

-If you’ve been hurt in a U-turn accident in Texas, you have rights.
-I’d encourage you to speak with your personal injury attorney, who can help establish fault and ensure you’re compensated fairly for your damages.
+If you’ve been hurt in a U-turn accident in Fort Worth, you have rights.
+I’d encourage you to speak with your Fort Worth personal injury lawyer, who can help establish fault and ensure you’re compensated fairly for your damages.

 Who Needs to Hire a Lawyer?